ThomasWeidmann/LLM/README.md

 This is a transformer jupyter notebook.

-I trained my own transformer model on an NVidia A100 40GB using the C4 dataset (https://huggingface.co/datasets/allenai/c4/tree/main/en).
+I trained my own transformer model on a NVidia A100 40GB using the C4 dataset (https://huggingface.co/datasets/allenai/c4/tree/main/en).

 ![Projektlogo](models/pre_trained_model_loss.png)